Rotterdam Ahoy: Music television

 The 1997 and 2016 MTV Europe Music Awards and the Junior Eurovision Song Contest 2007 were also held in the Ahoy Arena.
 Rotterdam Ahoy was also planned to be the host venue for the Eurovision Song Contest 2020.
 It would have been the second venue to host both the junior and adult editions of the contest, after the Palace of Sports, Kyiv in Ukraine.
-On 18 March 2020, the EBU announced the cancellation of the contest due to the COVID-19 pandemic, and the arena was later utilised as a field hospital.
+On 18 March 2020, the EBU announced the cancellation of the contest due to the COVID-19 pandemic; the arena was later utilised as a field hospital.
 Instead, Rotterdam Ahoy hosted the Eurovision Song Contest 2021 which took place on 18, 20 and 22 May 2021.

-Concerts

-The arena is one of the main venues for large concerts in Rotterdam.

-American icon Beyoncé performed there seven times between 2002 and 2009, first as a member of Destiny's Child and later as a solo artist.

-In June 2022, My Chemical Romance performed at the arena as part of their Reunion Tour.

-Lee Towers has the record for the number of concerts; 51 in total.